shipshapecode/tether/docs/intro.md

 Tether optimizes it's location placement to result in the minimum amount of 'jankyness' as the page is scrolled and resized.

+Tether is 5kb minified and gzipped, and supports IE9+, and all modern browsers.

 Usage
 -----